 Length, Format and Tone

-- Unless otherwise noted 1-2 pages in a standard font and size is typical
+- Unless otherwise noted one to two pages in a standard font and size is typical.

 - Include your full name and proposed program of study at the top of each page – if faculty are not reading an electronic version of your essay, pages can become separated.